-Visit Redundancy for information on redundancy payments.
+Visit the Redundancy payments page for information on redundancy payments.

 Dismissal requirements

 Under state laws, employees cannot be dismissed if to do so would be harsh, unfair or oppressive.
 There must be a valid and fair reason for dismissal, such as: